falent/googleHomeAssistantExpressNodeJS/README.md

 ```bash
   $ heroku git:remote -a <your app name>
   ```
-10. Push your files to heroku
+10. Push your files to Heroku
 ```bash
   $ git push heroku master
   ```
-After pushing you will get your heroku app https address https://yourAppName.herokuapp.com/  , for example I got https://secret-reef-17554.herokuapp.com/.
+After pushing you will get your Heroku app https address https://yourAppName.herokuapp.com/  , for example I got https://secret-reef-17554.herokuapp.com/.
 Please copy it and paste it to the [endpoint](#id-dialogflow-endpoint)

 11. Start the webapplication in heroku
 ```bash